Albert Alonso

 Paper Preprint Code

 Adaptive nodes When the hydrodynamic graph model accounts for the energy cost of delivery from node to area, we can apply automatic differentiation to study optimal node positions.
-Curiously, when the domain is irregular (as in leaves), nodes distribute themselves to maximize efficiency.
+Curiously, when the domain is irregular (as in leaves), nodes distribute themselves to maximise efficiency.

 Paper Preprint Code